Nabil-hamoudi/Program_RNA-Structure_Python/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)
 ## How to use the program
 The following command lines must be run in a terminal by executing the file algo.py.
+> Note: The program can take several minutes or even several hours to run.

 - Enter an RNA sequence